 How to get your employment history in the United States?

-Getting your service history can be challenging, primarily if you have worked in several places.
-Mobility of labor also contributes to most people’s difficulty in organizing their service history.
+Here's how to get your work history even if it seems challenging due to working in several places.
+Mobility of labor also contributes to most people's difficulty in organizing their service history.

 Several ways to get your employment history exist in the United States.
 Here they are: